Johan Niemann

 Johan Wilhelm Niemann (born 26 June 1977) is a Swedish musician best known as the current bassist of Evergrey and for co-founding the band Mind's Eye.
-He was also a member of Swedish heavy metal band Therion and Scandinavian metal band Evil Masquerade, among others.
+He was also a member of Swedish symphonic metal band Therion and Scandinavian metal band Evil Masquerade, among others.
 He is the brother of Kristian Niemann.

 Bands

 Niemann is/was a member of the following bands: